 - promoting of the civil, political, economic, social and cultural rights of man and the citizen through constitutional legislation and practice;

 - collaboration with cultural and social forces attached to the promotion of human rights and democracy.

-In the realization of its objectives, the Association particularly will:
+In the realisation of its objectives, the Association particularly will:

-- cooperate with related and other associations, organizations and institutions;
+cooperate with related and other associations, organisations and institutions;